 All peer-reviewed publications authored by CTRD Trainees are subject to the NIH Public Access Policy.

 Peer-reviewed articles accepted for publication on/after April 7, 2008 that result in whole or in part from NIH-funded research must be submitted to the National Library of Medicine’s PubMed Central via the NIH Manuscript Submission system and made available within 12 months of publication.

-Instructions for how to comply are here.
+Instructions for how to comply are complete description available here.